 Greater visibility also means a more personalised service for customers.
 “We can see if a customer has called previously and deal with their case in a more sensitive way,” explained Benonýsdóttir.
 “We can also support the loyalty scheme, as contact from gold and silver members is automatically prioritised.”

-Icelandair is also improving the way it communicates with customers using Marketing Cloud and Salesforce DMP (Data Management Platform).
+Icelandair is also improving the way it communicates with customers using Marketing Cloud and Audience Studio.
 “We’re not the biggest brand, and we don’t have the biggest budget, so when it comes to marketing, we have to be smarter and more sophisticated than the competition,” said Joshua Popsie, Head of Digital Marketing at Icelandair.

 For starters, Popsie and his team have created a customer journey that ensures regular and relevant emails are sent from the moment they book their flight.
 With personalised communications based on the type of seat and the extras, such as wi-fi and baggage, that the customer has already booked, Icelandair has already seen a 19% increase in email open rates and 30% rise in click-throughs.

 The team is also using Audience Studio to connect with third parties, such as Skyscanner, to better understand what customers are looking for.
 Based on this information, Popsie has created an abandoned cart journey that will remind customers to book their flight.
 And with Marketing Cloud and Service Cloud fully integrated, both marketing and service teams have visibility of every interaction and email, which means they can better understand each customer and their individual needs.